scheb/2fa/doc/backup_codes.md

 ## What it does

 Backup codes are one-time authentication codes, which can be used instead of the actual codes.
-They're meant as emergency codes, when the authentication device is not available and you have to pass the two-factor authentication process.
+They're meant as emergency codes, when the authentication device is not available, and you have to pass the two-factor authentication process.

 Enable the feature in the configuration: